Rubio goes off-script on GOP tax plan

-Washington (CNN)Florida Republican Sen. Marco Rubio's office on Tuesday stood by the senator's statement that there's no evidence that the GOP tax plan has significantly helped American workers -- a key selling point of the massive legislation.
+Washington (CNN)Florida Republican Sen. Marco Rubio's office on Tuesday stood by the senator's statement that there's no evidence that the GOP tax plan's lowered corporate tax rate has significantly helped American workers -- a key selling point of the massive legislation.

 "There is still a lot of thinking on the right that if big corporations are happy, they're going to take the money they're saving and reinvest it in American workers," Rubio told The Economist last week in comments that were picked up by The Washington Post on Monday.
 "In fact, they bought back shares, a few gave out bonuses; there's no evidence whatsoever that the money's been massively poured back into the American worker."

-Note: CLARIFICATION: This story has been updated to add additional context to the aspect of the GOP tax plan that Rubio criticized.